colinkl21/Colin_contract/contract.md

 Grading Contract
 ================
-January 12 2023
+January 17 2023

 <!-- This contract is adapted from Annie Somerville's contract https://github.com/anniehsom -->

 # Contract Grades – “A” Contract

-I, Tukey Cat, agree to :
+I, Colin Li, agree to :

 1)  Earn “Satisfactory” on 11 self-paced lab assignments on the schedule specified below.